What is Chronic Inflammation?

 Chronic inflammation is a distortion of a normal body response that is associated with the diseases of aging.

 Internists, cardiologists, oncologists and nutritionists continue to find evidence linking chronic inflammation with the diseases of aging.
 The effects of chronic inflammation accumulate over a lifetime to manifest themselves in a number of disorders, including heart disease, cancer, diabetes, pulmonary disease, arthritis, erectile dysfunction and Alzheimer's disease.

 Chronic inflammation is poles apart from normal acute inflammation.
 Acute inflammation is the familiar beneficial response of our healthy immune system to such stimuli as injury, infection or shock.
 Chemicals called cytokines are released by our cells to trigger local reactions known even to the ancients: redness, heat, swelling and pain.
 In acute inflammation the cytokines trigger the immune, complement, kallikrein and clotting systems, which cause discomfort but which rapidly restore the body to health.

 The failure of acute inflammation to "turn off" frequently is the beginning of chronic inflammation, also called silent, systemic, hidden or low-grade inflammation.
-Chronic inflammation harms the whole body, ultimately injuring our cells.
+Chronic inflammation harms the whole body, injuring our cells, and fueling chronic diseases.

 The contribution of smoking and overeating to chronic inflammation is well known.
 Less recognized as factors influencing chronic inflammation: